GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/stores:` Stores for the Zustand library
     - `Modal:`
         - `modalStore.ts:` Controls the display and clears the application's modal data.
+    - `Toast:`
+        - `toastStore.ts:` Responsible for orchestrating the display, progress animation, and automatic closing of toasts throughout the application.
     - `User:`
         - `userStore.ts:` To set the user in the application
     - `HydratorZustand.ts:` The Zustand "Hydrator" for direct use in layout.tsx